 Ethiopia, Kenya, Malawi, Mozambique, Tanzania, and Uganda

 This new phase of the project aims to advance researchers’ abilities to move beyond simple mapping to perform spatial analysis using advanced methods and the increasingly available free and open access data.
 This would enhance agroecological intensification (AEI) research for development and aid the analysis of genotype by environment interactions (GxE) / options by context (OxC) research within CCRP and KALRO research projects in Kenya.
 Researchers and extensionists can use these tools to gain a deeper understanding of how biophysical and socio-cultural environments influence overall variability of performance and farmer acceptability of a genotype or management intervention.
 Such understanding would improve prediction and targeting of genotypes and/or management interventions to environments where they fit and have a higher likelihood of adoption (i.e., sustainable recommendation domains – SRDs).
 Such an approach would be relevant for projects working with multiple varieties and/or species, like Finger millet, Sorghum, MLP and FRN-NGO projects.
 The FRN-Dry lands project could use similar spatial methods and data to characterize where they are implementing soil and water conservation interventions and, thereafter, delineate spatially-explicit SRDs for scaling the proven best-bet soil and water conservation technologies for wider adoption in the region.
 The project could also use satellite-based time series vegetation index data, which depicts vegetation vigor, to track the success, or impact of their interventions.
 Furthermore, they could also use the resulting information to best fit crop varieties that are most likely to do well in the rehabilitated land.

 Outputs and Outcomes:

-Agricultural researchers and students who can design and implement interventions that are more spatially targeted, taking cognizance of the heterogeneous biophysical and socio-eco-cultural contexts of smallholder farmers, thereby improving their livelihoods; and
+Ability of agricultural researchers and students to design and implement interventions that are more spatially targeted, with cognizance of the heterogeneous biophysical and socio-eco-cultural contexts of smallholder farmers, thereby improving their livelihoods; and